vigji/python-cimec-2025/docs/project-instructions.md

 To give an idea, reasonable projects could be like:
  - Preliminary analysis of a dataset (with data loading, aggregation, plots...); either original data or from the web
  - Implementing a new experiment / preparing the material to run an experiment (eg images for a stimulus)
  - Refactoring some old code you wrote before (conceptual and not only cosmetic!
-Avoiding duplicated code, reusability, etc.)
+Avoiding duplicated code, reusability, etc.).
+If you go this way, it would be great to share code before and after refactoring!

 Random examples from past years course:
  - EEG data analysis pipeline[link](https://github.com/InesSeverino2/python-cimec-ines-severino)